Margento/Sympoiesis/README.md

 Sympoiesis is a transmedia, multimodal poetic system in which language, sound, and computation co-write one another.
 This repository contains the second movement of a two-stage project exploring distributed subjectivity, human–machine collaboration, and the entanglements of urban and algorithmic experience.

-The first stage---implemented in the repository LET-THE-NOISE-IN (https://github.com/Margento/LET-THE-NOISE-IN)---followed a drifting observer confronted with the interference of machine-generated texts & media.
+The first stage---implemented in the repository LET-THE-NOISE-IN (https://github.com/Margento/LET-THE-NOISE-IN) ---followed a drifting observer confronted with the interference of machine-generated texts & media.

 This second movement---SYMPOIESIS---extends that encounter into a generative field where voices, locations, and processes intermingle.
 The flâneur of city spaces and/as the flâneur of interlinked data fold into one another, co-modulating patterns, rewriting drafts, and thus continuously rewriting each other.